 Your first visit is an important time for you to get started in the right direction in your rehabilitation journey with us.
 During the visit, you and your PT will review your past medical history and current complaints, set specific goals, and then go through an initial evaluation, review the findings and implications, and learn appropriate home exercises.
 Plan on being with your PT for 75-90 minutes and wear comfortable gym clothing that allows easily access to the area of the body being evaluated (shorts or easily modified sweat pants, tank tops, t-shirts, sports bras, etc.).
 Both facilities have space accessible for changing clothes if needed.

-Both of our facilities (River North & West Loop) are open Monday thru Friday and offer appointment times early in the morning (before work) or later in the afternoon (after work) as needed.
+All of our facilities (River North, PIM North, & West Loop) are open Monday thru Friday and offer appointment times early in the morning (before work) or later in the afternoon (after work) as needed.
 Appointment times and availability may vary depending on current patient volume, but we do our best to accommodate as able.

 You will be one-on-one with your Physical Therapist for the entire duration of each appointment.
 Initial evaluations will last roughly 75-90 minutes.
 A typical follow-up visit will depend on your specific case, but most will last for roughly 60-75 minutes.
 Please inquire with your PT after your initial evaluation for a more accurate estimate.

 Yes, there are parking options at each of our facilities.
 At our West Loop facility at Wattage, there is street parking on Kinzie St. and several reserved spots in the back of the facility marked “Wattage” that are available for you to use.
 At PIM North in Highland Park there is plenty of parking spots steps from our front door.
 At our River North facility at Hifi Fitness, there is street parking that is metered and enforced by the city of Chicago both in front of the building and in the side streets in the surrounding neighborhood.